top of page

 For video sessions, you will need a compatible computer, laptop, tablet, or smartphone with internet access and audio and webcam ability.
 You will also need access to a phone in case of internet disconnection or technological interruptions during video sessions.
 There is a risk that services could be disrupted or distorted by unforeseen technical problems.
 Please provide feedback to your therapist should you find the quality insufficient for your needs.

 To minimize the risk of being overheard by anyone near you, we recommend placing yourself in a private room and using headphones, if possible.
-Your psychologist will conduct the session from a private, secure space to prevent the risk of sound transfer.
+Your therapist will conduct the session from a private, secure space to prevent the risk of sound transfer.

 Due to licensing requirements, you must be physically located in Nova Scotia during your virtual session.
-Virtual sessions are also available to clients located in PEI, New Brunswick, and Nfld, but you must notify your psychologist of your location when booking the appointment.
+Virtual sessions are also available to clients located in PEI, New Brunswick, and Nfld, but you must notify your therapist of your location when booking the appointment.
 Dr. Shannon Bedford is also licensed in Ontario and can therefore provide virtual sessions to clients located in Ontario.

 bottom of page